Regula Cuckoo Movement Identification

 How the cuckoo movements come

-A new cuckoo clock movement is factory lubricated and tested.
+A new cuckoo clock movement comes from the factory with lubrication and has testing has been done.
 The movement is still being made so the cost is less and availability is high.
 How long will the new one last?
-Well think about how long the old one lasted.
+Well think about the length of time the old one ran perfectly.
 Was it 20 or 30 years?
 Well it would make sense the new one would last that much longer.
 Many people appreciate this when handing down the clock as an heirloom.

 The new movement comes with